josev2046/SYA-BlackLives-The-GLR-Black-London-Collection/README.md

 ## About the Author

-**José Velázquez, MA**, is a software architect and researcher specialising in digital preservation, cultural heritage, and open media systems.
-He consults for organisations including the BBC and Google and teaches on the Digital Humanities MA at the University of Pablo de Olavide (Seville).
+**José Velázquez, MA** is a software architect with over two decades of experience driving digital innovation, consulting for organisations such as the BBC, IBM, and Google.
+His work sits at the intersection of academia and industry, with a focus on audiovisual preservation, cultural memory, and open, interoperable systems for managing media at scale.
+Since 2016, José has been an Associate Lecturer on the interdisciplinary Digital Humanities Master's programme at the University of Pablo de Olavide (Seville, Spain.)